ApryseSDK/pdftron-react-native/README.md

 ##### pageChangeOnTap
 bool, optional, default to true

-Defines whether page should change on tap when viewer is in horizontal viewing mode
+Defines whether the viewer should change pages when the user taps the edge of a page, when the viewer is in a horizontal viewing mode.

 ```js
 <DocumentView